 Over the past decade, there has been a growing debate over the legalization and use of marijuana.
-This is especially such an area where the herb has been legalized as in the case on several states in America as well as Canada.
-Questions have been raised on why is marijuana illegal, and the answers have often fuelled more debate than answers.
+Questions have been raised on why is marijuana illegal.
+And the answers have often fueled more debate than answers.
 Various movements and prominent persons in government have campaigned for the legalization of weed.
-This has been seen through demonstrations and tabling of bills in multiple parliaments around the world.
+People showed this through demonstrations against marijuana prohibition and the tabling of bills in multiple parliaments around the world.
+Today in many federal states and in Canada, marijuana has been legalized.
 Most of the world, however, still classifies the herb as illegal with hefty punishments for any association with it.
 So why is weed illegal?
-Well, to better answer this question, we need to look at the history of the herb as well as the cultural view different countries around the world have towards it.
+Well, to better answer this question, we need to look at the history of the herb.
+As well as the cultural view different countries around the world have towards it.

-The plant was widely used by ancient communities to aid in several medical issues.
+Ancient communities have widely used the plant to aid in several medical issues.
 These include easing pain during childbirth and providing relief to toothaches.
-Marijuana was also used as an anesthetic during surgery.
+Doctors also used marijuana as an anesthetic during surgery.
 The different communities found different ways of consuming the drug with most of them smoking it.

 How did weed become illegal?

-As in the case to most other drugs such as heroin and cocaine, marijuana is classified as being addictive.
-It is therefore seen to have a high potential for abuse.
-Once users engage in continuous use of the drug, they get addicted and find it hard to stop.
-This reasoning has however been challenged and is a double standard when it is compared to alcohol.
+Same as is the case with most other drugs such as heroin and cocaine, marijuana is classified as being addictive.
+Therefore it has a high potential for abuse.
+Once users engage in the continuous use of the drug, they get addicted and find it hard to stop.
+However, in comparison with alcohol, it is a double standard.
 Alcohol has the potential to dominate the lives of the users and bring with it serious negative effects.
-Alcohol is however legal in almost every country and state in the world.
+Even so, alcohol is legal in almost every country and state in the world.
 There are claims, that marijuana is less addictive than most other drugs out there.

-In the early 1930s when there was a large influx in Mexicans into the United States, there was a largely negative perception towards them by the American people.
-Many American were afraid of growth in Mexican-American cultures as it was seen as an encroachment on their white culture.
-A ban on Marijuana was therefore seen as a good way to discourage their growth.
-Over the next decades, however, Marijuana use had spread among the American population.
+In the early 1930s when there was a large influx of Mexicans into the United States, there was a largely negative perception towards them by the American people.
+Many Americans were afraid of growth in Mexican-American cultures as it was seen as an encroachment on their white culture.
+A ban on Marijuana was therefore a good way to discourage their growth.
+Over the next decades, however, Marijuana use had spread among the American population despite the Marijuana prohibition.

 Grouping with other harmful drugs

-Marijuana has for a long time been linked with Narcotics that include Morphine and Heroine.
-This, therefore, created a negative perception among the minds of the population against the substance.
-This is unlike the attitude towards other recreational drugs such as caffeine and alcohol, which are generally accepted despite their potential adverse effects.
-Changing the perception people have towards the drug is, therefore, a difficult task.
-This is especially so, even if there are scientific studies to show that some variants of the plant are good medicine for various ailments.
+Marijuana has for a long time been linked with Narcotics that include Morphine and heroin.
+Therefore, this created a negative perception among the minds of the population against the substance.
+This is unlike the attitude towards other recreational drugs such as caffeine and alcohol.
+People have generally accepted these despite their potential adverse effects.
+Therefore, changing the perception people have towards the drug is a difficult task.

 Laws against cannabis in different areas of the world.

 In Canada and Uruguay, marijuana is fully legal.
-This means that people are allowed to use the drug for recreational or medicinal purposes and well as distribute it.
-In Ethiopia, which is the birthplace of the Rastafarian movement, possession of the drug results to 6 months imprisonment.
+This means that the authorities allow people to use the drug for recreational or medicinal purposes and as well as distribute it.
+In Ethiopia, which is the birthplace of the Rastafarian movement, possession of the drug results in 6 months imprisonment.
 Japan has very strict regulations regarding the possession and distribution of the drug.
-Using marijuana in Japan results to 5 years imprisonment while transport and sale of marijuana can result to a higher punishment of seven to ten years imprisonment.
+Using marijuana in Japan results in 5 years of imprisonment.
+Transport and sale of marijuana can result in a higher punishment of seven to ten years imprisonment.

 The laws around marijuana, in regard to its use and distribution, have been fuelled by the different cultural views towards it.
 There are people who criminalize it due to the negative effects it has on the human body and subsequently the action of the user.
 There are others, however, as was historically the case with America, that criminalized it for racial reasons and the desires to preserve the white culture.
 As more scientific research is carried out, however, the strict regulations are changing the promise to keep changing.
 More countries and people are exploring the beneficial components of marijuana and studying the history of marijuana.
 They are looking for constituents that can treat various ailments without necessarily causing the undesired psychoactive effects.